IbrahimDayax/SmartParkingManagementSystem/README.md

 # Smart Parking System

 ## Overview
-The Smart Parking System is a project aimed at creating an efficient parking management solution using LoRa technology and Arduino-based microcontrollers.
+The Smart Parking System is a project aimed at creating an efficient parking management solution for commercial areas using LoRa technology and Arduino-based microcontrollers.
 The system enables real-time monitoring of parking space occupancy, providing users with up-to-date information on available parking spots.
 This repository contains the code and documentation for both the master node and slave nodes of the smart parking system.

 ## Components
 ### Master Node